WinVector/Examples/LogisticOmit/margin_recovery.md

 ### Why the Maximum Entropy Solution is So Good

-Some calculus will show us in our case the entropy is maximized where the gradient is zero.
-For our example this gradient being zero is the same condition as our distribution being orthogonal to `ns`.
-So the maximum entropy condition is enforcing the “no interactions” invariant we commented on earlier.
+Some calculus (not shown) can prove that the entropy function is maximized where the joint distribution is orthogonal to `ns` or `test_vec`.
+So the maximum entropy condition is enforcing the “no interaction” invariant we commented on earlier.

 The funny thing is, we don’t have to know exactly what the maximum entropy objective was doing to actually benefit from it.
 It tends to be